apjv05/LeetCode/README.md

 ## Topics Covered

 ### Major
-These topic are more covered and include a README.md full of patterns
+These topic are more covered and include a README.md full of patterns.
 - Arrays & Strings
 - Binary Search
 - Sliding Window